Jim Laugesen

-Jim Laugesen (born 10 November 1974) is a former Danish badminton player.
+Jim Laugesen (born 10 November 1974) is a Danish former badminton player.
 He was the 1992 World Junior Champion in the mixed doubles event partnered with Rikke Olsen.
 He competed at the 2000 Summer Olympics in Sydney, Australia partnered with Michael Søgaard reaching in to the second round.
 Laugesen was dismissed from the Danmarks Badminton Forbund (DBS) center in September 2004.
 He now works as a badminton journalist at TV 2 in Denmark, and as a badminton coach in Gentofte Badminton Klub.